markets/jekyll-timeago/README.md

 ## Installation
-You have 3 options to installing the plugin:
+You have 3 options to install the plugin:

 **Via Jekyll plugin system**